AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<subdir>`

   Optional base name of the subdirectory to create for this mode.
-GPS will substitute the macro arguments :file:`%subdir` in the :file:`<extra-args>` tags with this value.
+GNAT Studio will substitute the macro arguments :file:`%subdir` in the :file:`<extra-args>` tags with this value.

 * :file:`<supported-model>`